 - Owning an exotic animal will almost always require more expensive homeowners insurance coverage

-We can all agree: Owning exotic pets has become an important issue, with implications ranging from public health and safety to individual rights and liberties.
+We can all agree: Owning an exotic pet has become an important issue, with implications ranging from public health and safety to individual rights and liberties.

-We’ll start by defining exotic animals, look at state-by-state laws in place, consider the liabilities of owning such pets, explore organizations working both for and against exotic pet ownership, and finally, turn to some expert advice on this timely topic.
+We’ll define exotic animals, look at state-by-state laws in place, consider the liabilities of owning such pets, explore organizations working both for and against exotic pet ownership, and finally, turn to some expert advice on this timely topic.

-Along the way, we’ll also look at insurance options, because buying protection if you’re an exotic animal owner isn’t as simple as just filing a claim on your car insurance policy.
+Along the way, we’ll also look at insurance options, because buying protection if you’re an exotic animal owner isn’t as simple as just filing a car insurance claim.

 In March 2020, Netflix reignited the public debate over exotic animal ownership with its docu-series, Tiger King: Murder, Mayhem and Madness.